 The Attessa Motorsports Community

 At the end of 2018 the Attessa Motorsports Community finalized it's zoning agreement with the city of Casa Grande.
 Located right between Phoenix and Tucson, the Attessa Motorsports Community strives to be more than just a racetrack with luxury accommodations.

-Attessa will feature two road courses: a 2.8 mile FIA Grade 2 race course for private members and a dedicated 2.8 mile FIA 2/FIM A track for testing, research and development, and racing clubs.
+Attessa has a multi-phase development plan, and has finished Phase 1 of development.
 On top of this, a shopping center, entertainment plaza, and a lavish hotel are all part of the planned amenities Attessa will provide the city.